 - External Communications

-The panel’s report is submitted to the Association’s Leadership Team for comment, then presented to the Board by a panel member to present findings and outline key recommendations.
+The panel’s report is submitted to the Association’s Executive Team for comment, then presented to the Board by a panel member to present findings and outline key recommendations.
 Accepted recommendations are then monitored at each panel meeting to ensure changes are embedded; with 25 recommendations, the panel has influenced a number of service and policy changes since forming.